 When you are the victim of an auto accident that was caused by someone else, it is common for the insurance company to contact you soon after the collision.
 Remember that insurance adjusters are employed by the insurance companies.
 Part of their job is to minimize the losses of their employers.
 Even if the insurance adjuster seems like a compassionate person, his or her loyalty lies with the insurance company.
 You should avoid giving any statements to the insurance adjuster or company about what happened in your accident.
 You should also not agree to give recorded statements or to sign documents such as medical authorizations.
 The insurance companies’ purpose in asking for recorded statements is to use your words against you later in your claim.

-When you are asked to give statements or sign documents, it is fine for you to politely tell the insurance company representative or adjuster that you are unwilling to do so without talking to an attorney.
+When you are asked to give statements or sign documents, it is fine for you to politely tell the insurance company representative or adjuster that you are unwilling to do so without talking to an auto accident attorney.
 You should then schedule an appointment with the Law Offices of Craig L. Cook to learn more about your potential rights to recovery.
-Your lawyer will be able to assist you with valuing your claim so that you understand the range of values within which a reasonable settlement might be expected to fall.
-Our lawyers may then send a demand letter to the insurance company and work to negotiate a reasonable settlement amount on your behalf.
+Your car accident attorney will be able to assist you with valuing your claim so that you understand the range of values within which a reasonable settlement might be expected to fall.
+Our auto accident attorneys may then send a demand letter to the insurance company and work to negotiate a reasonable settlement amount on your behalf.

-At the Law Offices of Craig L. Cook, our experienced team of attorneys understands the devastation that people may face when they have been seriously injured in auto accidents.
+At the Law Offices of Craig L. Cook, our experienced team of auto accident attorneys understands the devastation that people may face when they have been seriously injured in auto accidents.
 When we meet with you, we will listen closely and work to build the strongest possible case on your behalf.
-In many cases, our attorneys are able to reach settlements on behalf of clients.
+In many cases, our car accident attorneys are able to reach settlements on behalf of clients.
 If the insurance company fails to agree to a reasonable offer, however, we are unafraid to fight for you through a jury trial.
-Contact us today by calling 479-783-8000 or schedule your free consultation online.